The unsubsidized Federal Direct Stafford Loan Program is the largest source of funding for students at the School of Medicine:

 3. For up to 4 years during approved Primary Care residency training.

 - HHS imposes strict penalties for non-compliance.
-Therefore, any student interested in this program must first meet with the Office of Student Financial Planning.
+Therefore, any student interested in this program must first meet with the Office of Medical Student Financial Services.
 ADDITIONAL PCL INFORMATION

 Both programs currently offer full tuition assistance, reimbursement for books and a monthly living stipend in exchange for service commitments after school and residency.